Skip to main content

 Shinrin-yoku — a slow walk in the woods — is sold as a stress-reduction superpower.
 The peer-reviewed evidence is genuinely strong on some claims and thin on others.
 Here’s what to keep and what to discard.

-Peer-reviewed evidence on forest bathing (shinrin-yoku) and stress: Park 2010 cortisol-lowering trials, Li 2008 NK-cell research, Twohig-Bennett 2018
+Evidence-based analysis of forest bathing (shinrin-yoku) and stress: Park 2010 cortisol-lowering trials, Li 2008 NK-cell research, Twohig-Bennett 2018

 The 60-second version